manufarez/cadenapp/CRYPTOPIVOT.md

 ### 3. Aggregate and sell crypto for fiat:
 - When it’s time to pay the designated member, the Rails app triggers a process to:
 - Aggregate the stablecoin deposits from the platform wallet.
-- Use a crypto-to-fiat service like Circle, Coinbase Commerce, or a decentralized exchange with fiat off-ramps (if available) to convert the stablecoin back to fiat.
+- Use a crypto-to-fiat service like [Circle](https://www.circle.com/), [Coinbase Commerce](https://www.coinbase.com/commerce), or a decentralized exchange with fiat off-ramps (if available) to convert the stablecoin back to fiat.

 ### 4. Send Fiat to the designated member:
-- The converted fiat funds are transferred to the designated member via a fiat payment gateway (e.g., PayPal, Stripe, or a direct bank transfer API like Plaid or Wise).
+- The converted fiat funds are transferred to the designated member via a fiat payment gateway (e.g., PayPal, Stripe, or a direct bank transfer API like [Plaid](https://plaid.com/) or Wise).
 -_It is of vital importance to find a platform that allows us to transfer to our users colombianbank accounts_

 ## Implementation Steps
 ### 1. Fiat-to-Crypto gateway integration
-- Use APIs from a fiat-to-crypto provider (MoonPay, Ramp, or Transak) to:
+- Use APIs from a fiat-to-crypto provider (MoonPay, Ramp, Transak or Minteo) to:
     - Accept fiat payments from users within the Rails app.
     - Convert these to stablecoins like USDC/COPM on the Polygon network.
     - Deposit the stablecoins into a custodial platform-controlled wallet.
 - Providers like Onramper offer white-label solutions where users don’t see any branding from the fiat-to-crypto provider.
-- Advanced APIs from providers like Circle allow to programmatically initiate fiat-to-crypto conversions without exposing users to third-party interfaces.
+- Advanced APIs from providers like [Circle](https://www.circle.com/) allow to programmatically initiate fiat-to-crypto conversions without exposing users to third-party interfaces.
 - Example flow:
   1. User enters payment amount (e.g., $5000).
   2. Fiat-to-crypto gateway handles fiat processing and sends $50 worth of USDC to the platform wallet.

 ### 2. Platform wallet management
 - Maintain a centralized custodial wallet for each group or for the entire app.
 A custodial wallet is technically a normal crypto wallet but differs in terms of ownership and management : the platform holds private keys and manages funds on behalf of its users.
 This simplifies the user experience since they don’t need to manage crypto wallets themselves.
-- Third-party services like Fireblocks, BitGo, or Venly can be used for custodial wallet management.
+- Third-party services like [Fireblocks](https://www.fireblocks.com/), [BitGo](https://www.bitgo.com/), or [Venly](https://www.venly.io/) can be used for custodial wallet management.
 A custodial wallet can also be built using libraries like web3.js or ethers.js.
 - The platform is responsible to track deposits and ensure the balance aligns with user payments.
-Blockchain APIs like Alchemy, Infura, or Moralis are recommended to track and manage user wallet balances on the Polygon network.
+Blockchain APIs like [Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/), or [Moralis](https://developers.moralis.com/) can be used to track and manage user wallet balances on the Polygon network.

 ### 3. Stablecoin aggregation and fiat conversion
 - At the end of a savings cycle, determine the total stablecoin balance owed to the designated member.
 - Use an exchange or fiat off-ramp to convert stablecoins to fiat:
-    - Circle: Allows conversion of USDC to fiat and direct deposits into bank accounts.
+    - [Circle](https://www.circle.com/): Allows conversion of USDC to fiat and direct deposits into bank accounts.
-    - Coinbase Commerce: Allows to manage crypto and offers off-ramp solutions.
+    - [Coinbase Commerce](https://www.coinbase.com/commerce) Commerce: Allows to manage crypto and offers offutions.
     - Centralized Exchanges: Transfer USDC to an exchange (e.g., Binance, Kraken), sell it for fiat, and withdraw fiat.

 ### 4. Fiat payout to designated member